KrisnaCommit/Dicoding-Repo-Github/README.md

 # Dicoding-Repo-Github
-To satisfy my studies in Visual Studio Programming
+To satisfy my studies for Visual Programming